 I'm Athayde (Ah-ta-EE-deh), and I may help you make sense of difficult feelings and thoughts.
-We've all been there: feeling down, angry, lost, fearful or worthless because of work, relationships, social life, or the future of the planet - I will listen to your story.
+We've all been there: feeling down, angry, lost, or fearful because of work, relationships, social life, or the future of the planet - I will listen to your story.
 You don't have to be in crisis or have a specific cause of dissatisfaction: people often come to therapy for insights or a better perspective.

 If you think I may be able to help you, give me a ring or send a message.
 I will be happy to answer questions or arrange an initial chat to discuss your needs.

 Training, qualifications & experience

 I am a down-to-earth psychotherapist with an integrative approach, combining the person-centred principles of mutual understanding between therapist and client with solution-orientated cognitive-behavioural methodology.
 I use a range of tools that suit the client's personality, as long as they are effective and supported by evidence-based literature.

 British Association for Counselling & Psychotherapy